sixtytwosecond/Airline_On-Time_Arrivals/README.md

 # Result
 The predictor has over 95% accuracy.
-The performance of Random Forest is better than Logistic Regression as the AUC
+The performance of Random Forest is better than Logistic Regression in this case.

+Interestingly CARRIER_DELAY is found to be closely correlated to the Arrival Delay, followed by WEATHER_DELAY.

+From the importance table, DEP_DELAY is the most important factor to determine if the flight will delay for 15 minutes which it is not surprised.
+Interestingly TAXI_OUT and WHEELS_ON are the second and third important factors.

+Furthermore we can predict how many minutes the flight is going to be late by using the result from the Multivariance regression.

 ## Performance
 ```